cfe84/proletarian-wizard/README.md

 - [x] Show overdue on top of list of todos
 - [ ] Support tags for todos, group by tags
 - [ ] Support project briefs, use as project name
+- [x] Autocomplete attribute names
-- [ ] Autocomplete attribute names and attribute values
+- [ ] Autocomplete attribute values

 ## Known Issues

 _Nothing yet_

 ## Release Notes

+### 1.1.0

+- Autocomplete attribute names
+- Support @project attribute to re-classify todos to the right project

 ### 1.0.0